ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 - `a -> (b -> c)` &mdash; curried function type
 - `a * b -> c` &mdash; uncurried function type

-We will not dive any deeper into the details.
+We will not dive any deeper into the details here.
 This equivalence can be formally defined using _ad-hoc_ mathematics.

-It is very rare to need to use the functions above.
+It is rarely necessary to use the functions above.
 However, it is important to understand that changing a function may not need any code refactoring.
 A function can be given several equivalent forms and changed into another, either using refactoring or using a higher-order function.
 Since functions are values, currying and uncurrying are operations on those values.

 In practice, curried functions are the default form functions should take because:
 - Allows partial application